All Episodes

 At any rate, here's a little soundbite.

-You bet you life and underscore serious.
+You bet your life an underscore serious.

-There's no question in my mind that this president and this administration would never have invaded Iraq, especially on the flimsy evidence that was presented to the Congress.
+There's no question in my mind that this president and this administration would never have invaded Iraq, especially on the flimsy evidence that was presented to the Congress if indeed we had a draft and members of Congress and administration thought that their kids from their communities would be placed in harm's way.

-I will be introducing that bill as soon as we start the New session.
+I will be introducing that bill as soon as we start the new session.

-Yeah, I'm gonna cover my basis here.
+Yeah, I'm going to cover my basis here.

 He may well want the draft to exist, but I don't think that's his primary reason for introducing it.